SanujGoyal/Task-Master-PRO/README.md

 var app = builder.Build();
 app.Run();

-Step 3: Apply Migrations and Update the Database
-Open the Package Manager Console (Tools > NuGet Package Manager > Package Manager Console) and run the following commands to apply any pending migrations and update the database:
+Step 3: Apply Migrations and Update the Database: Open the Package Manager Console (Tools > NuGet Package Manager > Package Manager Console) and run the following commands to apply any pending migrations and update the database:

 Add-Migration <nameOfMigration>
 Update-Database

-Step 4: Run the Application Locally
-You can now run the application locally by pressing F5 or selecting the IIS Express option in Visual Studio.
+Step 4: Run the Application Locally: You can now run the application locally by pressing F5 or selecting the IIS Express option in Visual Studio.

 Step 5: Add some categories by navigating to “Categories” section in navigation bar and then add tasks as per your choice and category.